 - Tampering with one’s academic records, assignments and more

 But where does AI text writing fall under the umbrella?
-Some might consider it cheating, but given its recent availability, many universities haven’t updated their academic honesty policies to reflect AI text writing yet.
+Some might consider it cheating, while others classify it as unauthorized assistance.
+Given its recent availability, institutional policies have developed at different speeds, creating confusion for students.

 What’s more, there are a wealth of online tools that can bolster a student’s writing and research abilities.
 Tools like spell check aren’t considered academic misconduct, so it will be interesting to see whether the line will be drawn between AI text writing and other tools we now take for granted.